dotnet/docs/docs/iot/tutorials/lcd-display.md

 ## Create the app

-Complete the following steps on your development computer:
+Complete the following steps in your preferred development environment:

 1. Create a new .NET Console App using either the [.NET CLI](/dotnet/core/tools/dotnet-new) or [Visual Studio](/dotnet/core/tutorials/with-visual-studio).
 Name it *LcdTutorial*.